Skip to content

 What about Medicaid?

-Medicaid coverage for cryotherapy / whole body cryotherapy varies by state.
+Medicaid coverage for cryotherapy varies by state.
 Some states cover it under managed care plans while others do not.
 Contact your state Medicaid office or check your plan's benefits guide.

 How to Check Your Coverage